 Busy fall days are upon us and before we know it, the holidays will be here!
 No doubt you are already making preparations for Thanksgiving, planning events for the upcoming Christmas season, and making your gift shopping lists and checking them twice.
-Let me ask you, are you also preparing your children for the holidays?
-In our crazy-busy lives filled with a long list of “to-dos”, we need to always be mindful of teaching our children and training them in righteousness.
-While we want to create fun and memorable times to enjoy as families, we also need to be training our children how to give, and be, a blessing to others during the holiday season.
+Have you thought about also using this time to prepare your children for the holidays?
+In our crazy-busy lives filled with a long list of “to-dos”, it can be easy to forget to be mindful of teaching our children as well.
+While we want to create fun and memorable times to enjoy as families, we also need to be training our children how to give and be a blessing to others during the holiday season.
 One of the more practical ways we do this is by simply teaching them manners.
 If I could give you one thing you could do today to make your holidays more enjoyable this year it would be to begin now to train your children in the manners you would like to see them exhibit with others this holiday season.

 Here’s a practical list of what to teach to get you started.
 With a little thought I’m sure you can add things that are specific to your situation and important to your family.

 Teach your children to greet others with a hello and a hand-shake, and to look them in the eye and smile.
 If you are hosting and your children are old enough, teach them to greet guests at the door, take their coats, and invite them in while speaking words of welcome.

 - The art of conversation

 Holidays are full of new people or family members who are seen but once a year.
 Let your children know who they are likely to see and talk about how they can be a blessing to each one.
 Give them information about family members they don’t know well and help them find something they can ask about or say to engage them.
 You can make it more fun if you give them things to ask, like “Be sure to ask Uncle Dave to tell you about how he taught Mommy to play football.”
 Or “Ask Aunt Jane about the time he tried to give the cat a sun tan!”